-- Leave balances of full-time Board of Trustees employees will be reported quarterly to the BOT Finance Sub-Committee by the Business Manager. - Leave plans for full-time Board of Trustees employees will be negotiated as required with the Principal, on a case-by-case basis.
+- Leave balances of full-time Board of Trustees employees will be reported monthly to the BOT Finance Sub-Committee by the Business Manager. - Leave plans for full-time Board of Trustees employees will be negotiated as required with the Principal, on a case-by-case basis.

 All teachers are automatically vetted by the Education Council of New Zealand as part of Teacher registration every three years.
+N.b. police vetting will continue to occur each 3 years of practising teacher certificate renewal, despite annual fee charging now being established.